New blood pressure guidelines means more Americans at risk for heart disease

 Breaking News Emails

-Cardiovascular disease is the No. 1 cause of death in the U.S. claiming more than 840,000 lives per year.
-After decades of steady decline, deaths rose by nearly 4,000 cases from 2015 to 2016.
+Cardiovascular disease is the No. 1 cause of death in the United States, claiming more than 840,000 lives per year.
+After decades of steady decline, deaths rose by almost 4,000 cases from 2015 to 2016.

-Eighty percent of all cardiovascular disease can be prevented by not smoking, controlling high blood pressure, diabetes and high cholesterol, along with regular exercise and healthy eating.
+Eighty percent of all cardiovascular disease can be prevented by not smoking and controlling high blood pressure, diabetes and high cholesterol, along with regular exercise and healthy eating.

 The hope is that the numbers startle people into changing their lifestyles.